rgregor/debian-12-router/README.md

 # WIP: Ansible Debian 12 Router (IPv4/IPv6, Nftables, Systemd-networkd, Dnsmasq, Adguard, ntopng)

-- WARNING: CURRENTLY, THIS IS WORK IN PROGRESS
+- WARNING: CURRENTLY, THIS IS WORK IN PROGRESSf

 - It is a heavy modification of : [this blog post](https://tongkl.com/building-a-router-from-scratch-part-1/)
 - but is developing towards an almost complete rewrite, main changes: